doandongnguyen/autoscaling/README.md

 # Fuzzy Deep Reinforcement Learning

-Inspired by the recent variants in Deep RL, Fuzzy Deep RL use Fuzzy Logic as a data representation method and Deep Q-Network for autoscaling problem
+Inspired by the recent variants in Deep RL, Fuzzy Deep RL is developed by using Fuzzy Logic as a data representation method and Deep Q-Networks for autoscaling problem

 ### References:
 The used dataset from Clarknet Traces <ftp://ita.ee.lbl.gov/traces/>